dineshpinto/market-analytics/README.md

 ### Limitations

-+ This model is not based on a detailed analysis of market microstructure and order-book dynamics, it is simply an obervation based on very limited experimentation
++ This model is not based on a detailed analysis of market microstructure and order-book dynamics, it is simply an observation based on very limited experimentation
-+ To understand market microstucture and order-book dynamics, an ab-intio theoretical analysis is required.
++ To understand market microstucture and order-book dynamics, an ab-initio theoretical analysis is required.
 Quant arXiv has some nice papers on this:
     + [Trade arrival dynamics and quote imbalance in a limit order book](https://arxiv.org/pdf/1312.0514.pdf)
     + [Continuous-time Modeling of Bid-Ask Spread and Price Dynamics in Limit Order Books](https://arxiv.org/pdf/1310.1103.pdf)